-Completed, signed Application, with all required documents (see application booklet).

-- Application fee (see application booklet). - Completed, signed International Student Application Supplement.
+Completed, signed Application, with all required documents (see plication booklet).
+Application fee (see application booklet).
+Completed, signed International Student Application Supplement.
+Official demonstration of English Language Proficiency, docu-

-□ Official demonstration of English Language Proficiency, documented in one of the following ways:
+- Official demonstration of English language proficiency.
+Cambridge College will accept the following scores equal to or greater than the following:

-- 1. Official demonstration of English language proficiency.
-Cambridge College will accept the following scores equal to or greater than the following: - Paper-based TOEFL (PBT): 550 - Computer-based TOEFL (CBT): 213 - Internet-based TOEFL (IBT): 79-80 - IELTS: 6.0 - Michigan Test of English Language Proficiency (in-house): Level 2, 68 (undergraduate candidates); Level 3, 84 (graduate candidates) - 2.
-A diploma from a U.S.-based college, university, or high school. - 3.
-A Certificate of completion from a Cambridge College partner English language school.
-For a list of participating schools, please contact Admissions, or visit our website at www.cambridgecollege. edu/international-students/approved-english-language-schools - A reference letter from an employer documenting employment in the U.S. for at least three years in a professional or managerial capacity, attesting to the professional or managerial responsibilities.
+- Paper-based TOEFL (PBT): 550

+- Computer-based TOEFL (CBT): 213

+- Internet-based TOEFL (IBT): 79-80

+- IELTS: 6.0

+- Michigan Test of English Language Proficiency (in-house):

+Level 2, 68 (undergraduate candidates);

+Level 3, 84 (graduate candidates)

+- 2. A diploma from a U.S.-based college, university, or high school.

+- 3. A Certificate of completion from a Cambridge College partner English language school.
+For a list of participating schools, please contact Admissions, or visit our website at www.cambridgecollege. edu/international-students/approved-english-language-schools

+- 4. A reference letter from an employer documenting employment in the U.S. for at least three years in a professional or managerial capacity, attesting to the professional or managerial responsibilities.